 • The first step in encouraging her to do good is to remove the temptations of this relationship from her until you are able to seek marriage.

-• I would suggest that you either move forward in getting married soon so that you can resume such contact.
+• Move forward in getting married soon so that you can resume such contact.

-• Beyond your current situation, once married, you would be more easily able to directly influence her behaviors and encourage her to do things that please Allah.
+• Once married, you would be more easily able to directly influence her behaviors and encourage her to do things that please Allah.

-• Ask other sisters (by halal means!) to invite her along to local religious events and classes in the community that will encourage her to keep good company with those who do good deeds and conduct themselves well.
+• Also you may ask other sisters (by halal means!) to invite her along to local religious events and classes in the community that will encourage her to keep good company with those who do good deeds and conduct themselves well.